gammapy/gammapy/docs/maps/index.rst

 Getting started
 ===============

-All map objects have an abstract inteface provided through the methods of the `~Map`.
+All map objects have an abstract interface provided through the methods of the `~Map`.
 These methods can be used for accessing and manipulating the contents of a map without reference to the underlying data representation (e.g. whether a map uses WCS or HEALPix pixelization).
 For applications which do depend on the